1010075746/NBU-CIQAD/README.md

-# NBU-CIQAD and Method for cartoon image quality assessment
+# NBU-CIQAD for cartoon image quality assessment
 NBU-CIQAD
 NBU-CIQAD includes 100 reference images, 1800 SCCIs degraded only by one distortion on six degradation levels, and 800 MCCIs de-graded by two or three types of distortion on four degradation levels.
 ##  📋 Table of content